b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 As a final step let's think was it worth a while to open a 5 years long bank deposit (6% yearly interest rate) on January 1, 2020 given the inflation rates discussed in the previous section (@sec:compound_interest_problem_a2).
-Would I make any real profit on January 2, 2025?
+Would I make any real profit on January 1, 2025?

 In order to figure that out we need to counterbalance two factors.
 The increase in the nominal value that we get due to the interest rate and a drop in the real value of money due to the inflation rate.
 In other words, we might want to calculate the real percentage change in money value given the two factors combined.
-For that we should either implement a suitable formula obtained from a reliable source or come with the one ourselves.
+For that we should either implement a suitable formula obtained from a reliable source or come up with the one ourselves.
 In order to learn we will try the latter approach (no pain, no gain).

 To that end we will use proportions (I believe they taught me that in the high